Tune in for Love: Plot

+Five years later, Mi-soo is a successful author.
+Meanwhile, Hyun-woo now works as a video editor that is above where she works.
+The two started dating.
+One night, Hyun-woo asks if she's still scared of her, since she used to be when they were younger.
+She shakes her head, the two kiss and passionately make love.
+Later, they visit Eun-ja, who has gotten married and has a step-daughter that causes her trouble.

-The two continue to spend time together.
-At his work, Hyun-woo has a picture of Mi-soo that he took.
-Mi-soo also recommends Hyun-woo as a video editor for Yoo Yeol's new visual radio show.
-Meanwhile, Mi-soo's boss tells her that he will get her to fall for him.
+Mi-soo gives Hyun-woo her picture as she also recommends him as a video editor for Yoo Yeol's new visual radio show.
 One day, Hyun-woo goes to return comic books and his old friends find him.
 It turns out that it's the tenth anniversary of Jyeong-hyeop's death, for which Hyeon-o was blamed and imprisoned for.
 They were playing around on the rooftop as children and Jyeong-hyeop fell down, so Hyun-woo was suspected of pushing him off.
 The group drives to Jyeong-hyeop's old house, where they deliver money to his sister.
 His sister tells them to leave and Hyeon-o tries to tell her that he is innocent, but she ignores him.
 Hyun-woo leaves his phone in his friend's car when he returns home and Mi-soo calls, only to hear that one of his friends has it.
-She meets with Hyun-woo's old friend to pick up the phone and learns about Hyun-woo's past.
+As she picks up the phone, she also learns of Hyun-woo's past.

-Without Hyun-woo's knowledge, Mi-soo goes to visit Jyeong-hyeop's house, but his family has moved.
-Later that night, Mi-soo tells Hyun-woo what she learned and asks if everything will be okay now.
+Mi-soo tells Hyun-woo what she learned and asks if everything will be okay now.
 Hyun-woo is devastated, as he prayed that Mi-soo would never find out, so he could try to live a normal, peaceful life without his past haunting him.
-Mi-soo tells him that he never told her and that she was tired of seeing him so anxious.
 She begs him not to leave, but he goes off.
-He finds his friend that told her about Jyeong-hyeop.
-The two beat each other up, and Hyun-woo visits Eun-ja's noodle shop.
-He returns home to find Mi-soo gone.
+He finds his friend that told her about Jyeong-hyeop, and the two beat each other up.
+He later returns home to find Mi-soo gone.

-The next day Hyun-woo returns to his old workplace because he left his picture of Mi-soo there, but it has been bought by Mi-soo's boss.
-He meets her boss, who tells him that he has the picture of Mi-soo at his apartment and that Hyun-woo and Mi-soo aren't happy together, so Mi-soo deserves someone better.
+The next day Hyun-woo returns to his old workplace because he left his picture of Mi-soo there, but it has been bought by her boss, who tells him that she deserves someone better.
 Hyun-woo admits his dislike for her boss and asks if he will find Mi-soo if he follows her boss's car.
-This makes her boss laugh and he drives off with Hyun-woo chasing after him.
 Mi-soo gets picked up by her boss and sees Hyun-woo running after the car.
-She asks her boss to stop and she leaves the car to speak with Hyun-woo.
-Hyun-woo confesses that he loves her, but Mi-soo only tells him to stop running.
+She leaves the car to speak with Hyun-woo.
+He confesses his love, but Mi-soo only tells him to stop running.
 Heartbroken, Hyun-woo breaks down into tears as Mi-soo drives away.